yetulaxman/linux-2/_lectures/00-StudyTips.md

 # Man pages

-- Learn how to search and navigate in man pages
+- Learn how to search (`/`) and jump (`p`, `G`) in man pages
 - Learn the conventions (structure) of man pages, see `man man-pages`
+- At least half of the content of this course can be found from `man bash`
+- Different machines have different versions of the programs.
+Man pages document exactly the version in your machine.

 {:.Q}

 Pager: What is pager and what does it do?
 Name few pagers?
 What pager is your man command using?

-TODO: Move to loops!
-Avoiding loops: Often you can avoid writing a loop by just realizing that a command can operate on multiple arguments, such as file names, instead of just a single one at a time.
-Can you find such commands?

 # Debugging shell scripts